sierralex58/streamtrak/README.md

 - DO NOT press the EXT-button next to the channels gain knob
 - Connect mic to the D channel and configre for live input
 - press shift-ext to enable mic preamp
+- create config.ini for icecast, url, username, password
+- check index of avfoundation (see output of this command) and change to traktors e.g. :1
 - start StreamFromS4
 - enjoy